pixelhandler/ember-jsonapi-resources/pages/questions.md

 of an adapter, cache mixin, and associated serializer for the same entity.
 The service is an extension of that adapter with a mixin for the caching strategy for that entity.
-The default `service-cache` mixin provides a basic caching plan using a time value for exiration, which is a property of the resource (defaults to 7 minutes).
+The default `service-cache` mixin provides a basic caching plan using a time value for expiration, which is a property of the resource (defaults to 7 minutes).

 [JSON Patch]: http://jsonpatch.com/